 TDO (Test Data Output),

 FPGA based tests (ChipVORX)

 This method integrates the FPGA logic into the test.
 Even complex test applications are easy and efficient to solve with ChipVORX.
 Access to internal Gigabit links and other functions (frequency measurement, flash access, RAM tests) is possible via universal FPGA models (no separate adaption necessary).

 A processor-specific model allows the processor to enter the debug mode.
 With VarioTAP individual functions (analog registers, flash access, real-time RAM tests) are addressed.
 Both the JTAG port and other debug interfaces are supported.

 Processor-based tests with a universal firmware (JEDOS)

-Using JEDOS (optimized for test and programming applications), complex function tests with a graphical user interface are realized.
+Using JEDOS (optimized for test and programming applications), complex function tests with a graphical user interface are achieved.
 These are complete memory tests, efficient flash access or interfaces tests (Ethernet, USB …).
 The tests can be created in the shortest possible time without special hardware knowledge.